Never Miss a Beat - Get Updates Direct to Your Inbox

 First, a high bounce rate could indicate that you’re attracting the wrong audience.
 If that’s that’s the situation, it’s important to refine your marketing strategy to ensure that you’re getting in front of your ideal customers more effectively.

 Second, a high bounce rate could indicate that your messaging needs to be refined.
 For example, perhaps you need to improve your copy or call to action.
 In some cases, you may need to improve your linking structure or site load time.

 Shopping Cart Abandonment Rate

-Your shopping cart abandonment rate is the percentage of shoppers who add a product to their shopping carts but fail to complete the purchase.
+Your shopping cart abandonment rate is an ecommerce metric that reflects the percentage of shoppers who add a product to their shopping carts but fail to complete the purchase.
 Like all of the previously mentioned metrics, this one will greatly impact your sales and profitability.

 It’s typical to have a certain level of shopping cart abandonment.
 In fact, most Ecommerce businesses have a 60-80% shopping cart abandonment rate, with the average hovering around 70%.

 “To minimize your shopping cart abandonment, it’s important to make your checkout process as frictionless as possible.”

 To a large extent, shopping cart abandonment is a natural result of most customers’ shopping tendencies.
 Often, customers add items to their shopping cart even when they’re not yet ready to buy.
 However, there are other reasons that Ecommerce shoppers abandon their carts that are more specific to your business, including: